 Nothing is worse than being accused of something you didn’t do – especially when there are criminal charges involved.
 Perhaps you were falsely accused, your actions were misunderstood, you were with someone else who committed a crime, or you were merely in the wrong place at the wrong time.
 No matter what happened, or how emotional you may feel, remember that an arrest does not automatically mean a conviction.
-It means you should do everything you can to protect your rights, starting by calling an experienced criminal defense lawyer in Anderson County.
+It means you should do everything you can to protect your rights, starting by calling an experienced criminal defense lawyer in Knoxville.

 If you were arrested for a crime you didn’t commit, your mind is racing and are probably wondering what you should do.
 Before you do anything else, speak to an Anderson County criminal defense attorney.
 Remember that under our American legal system, you are innocent unless your guilt can be proven beyond a reasonable doubt.

 I Was Arrested for a Crime I Didn’t Commit: What Should I Do?

 The question above is a common one that many criminal defense attorneys often hear.
 It is a question that, when answered and acted upon correctly, can make a world of difference in your case and to your future.
 Your actions during this time can help or hurt your innocence.